 *For PPGL it is assumed that PGV in other PPGL predisposition genes have been excluded.
-The National Test Directory now indicates that this testing should include FH, MAX, MEN1, RET, SDHA, SDHAF2, SDHB, SDHC, SDHD, TMEM127 and VHL including analysis for copy number variants (R223 Inherited phaeochromocytoma and PGL )
+The National Test Directory now indicates that this testing should include FH, MAX, MEN1, RET, SDHA, SDHAF2, SDHB, SDHC, SDHD, TMEM127 and VHL including analysis for copy number variants (National Test Directory indication R223 Inherited phaeochromocytoma and PGL [16]

 ** For renal cancer, histopathological examination for characteristic features and immunohistochemistry can be helpful in assessing dSDH status[17].
 SDHB expression is lost in most dSDH tumours with a germline SDHA, SDHB, SDHC or SDHD pathogenic variant.
 Limitation to the utility of SDHB IHC include interobserver variation, false negative results (presence of SDHB on IHC where a germline variant exists may be more common for SDHA-mutated tumours) and equivocal SDHB staining patterns in the presence of germline or somatic VHL inactivation[11].
 SDHA IHC can reveal loss of SDHA expression in SDHA-mutated tumours but is less widely available than SDHB IHC.

-*** For neuroblastoma and pituitary adenoma evidence of SDH deficiency should be sought and other causes excluded before a SDHA variant is considered causal
+*** For neuroblastoma and pituitary adenoma immunohistochemical evidence of SDH deficiency should be sought and other causes excluded before a SDHA variant is considered causal

 Identification of an SDHA PGV in an individual with an SDHA-associated tumour

-When diagnostic genetic testing is undertaken in an individual with wtGIST, PPGL, renal cancer, neuroblastoma or pituitary tumour and a PGV identified, including SDHA c.91C>T p.(Arg31*), the variant can be considered to be associated with the clinical phenotype and the diagnostic laboratory report should reflect this.
+When diagnostic genetic testing is undertaken in an individual with wtGIST, PPGL, renal cancer, neuroblastoma or pituitary tumour and a PGV identified, including SDHA c.91C>T p.(Arg31*), provided other causes have been excluded or there is appropriate immunohistocemical evidence ( see Table 1 footnotes), the PGV can be considered to be associated with the clinical phenotype and the diagnostic laboratory report should reflect this.
 However, we would recommend that the report highlights the low penetrance of SDHA PGVs and the need for onward referral to a clinical genetics service for discussion of predictive genetic testing (Table 2).
 Suggested wording approved by the UK Can-VIG group [18] is “SDHA pathogenic germline variants appear to have a very low penetrance in asymptomatic relatives who are heterozygous for the variant.
 Therefore, whilst predictive testing in other family members may be offered, we would recommend referral to clinical genetics for further discussion”.

 Table 2.
 Summary of recommendations